 3.1 In order that the Council complies with the Chartered Institute of Public Finance and Accountancy's (CIPFA) Code of Practice on Treasury Management the Cabinet has no option other than to consider and approve the contents of the report.
 Therefore, no options/alternatives have been presented.

 4 Preferred Option

-4.1 The preferred option is that the Cabinet approves the Treasury Management Mid-Year Review Report and commends to report to Council.
+4.1 The preferred option is that Council approves the recommendations in the Treasury Management Mid-Year Review Report.

 5 Consultation